Chelsey Gillard attends a captivating performance by the Circa Contemporary Circus, Wunderkammer at Wales Millenium Centre.

 Wunderkammer meaning ‘cabinet of curiosities’ is a rag-

-But don’t think this was a completely sober and serious affair: a reverse strip tease provided some intelligent comedy whist an athletic and boisterous display of clowning from the male cast fulfilled the need for some slapstick humour.
+But don’t think this was a completely sober and serious affair: a reverse strip tease provided some intelligent comedy whilst with an athletic and boisterous display of clowning from the male cast fulfilled the need for some slapstick humour.
 Mostly the cast was silent but when they did speak it was worth the wait, a really clever spoof of dubbed martial arts films saw a male cast member providing the vocals whilst hiding behind a much smaller woman who mimed stylistically out of time.

-The staging was wonderfully simple, a series of red and green neon poles created a boxing ring effect that framed the performers and showcased their talents rather than drawing undue attention to the technical details.
+The staging at the Wales Millenium Centre was wonderfully simple, a series of red and green neon poles created a boxing ring effect that framed the performers and showcased their talents rather than drawing undue attention to the technical details.
 This was certainly the right choice as every one of the acrobats had something special to offer and the lighting design by Jason Organ was used effectively to highlight their physical expertise.
 One particularly impressive display relied heavily on strength and trust between the ensemble.
 Rather than the usual trick of a woman standing cheerleader-

-Contemporary circus seems to be very popular at the moment with various companies touring the world with their new take on the art form.
+The contemporary circus seems to be very popular at the moment with various companies touring the world with their new take on the art form.
 I have to say that I have recently seen other companies who manage to create something a lot more cohesive and therefore more entertaining than Circa’s current show.
 Although not as successful as it could have been, Wunderkammer is still certainly worth watching even if just to witness the extreme lengths that the performers will push their bodies to.
 This will certainly be a company to keep an eye on as they are only going to get better as they continue to experiment and collaborate.
-Their brave approach to theatre making will certainly pay off in a huge way in the near future.
+Their brave approach to theatre-making will certainly pay off in a huge way in the near future.